longnca/project-directory-layouts/swe-project-readme-template.md

 Instructions on running automated tests.

-## Contributing
+## Contributions

-How to contribute to the project.
+I welcome contributions, feedback, and suggestions!
+Please feel free to fork the project, open a pull request, open an issue, or send me a [message](#contact) with your ideas.

-## Authors and Acknowledgment
+## Authors and Acknowledgments

 List of team members and contributors.